dsomleff/react-camp/nextjs-camp/README.md

 - **Nested routes**: available only in sub folder structure.
 Inside `news` folder create `news-slug.js` so now `news/news-slug` path become available.
 Sub folder with nested route name will also do the trick.
 Like `news` -> `news-slug` -> `index.js`.
+- **Dynamic pages**: when part of the url can be dynamic (slug), like `news/2`.
+For this use specific syntax - [] that tells NextJS that it will be dynamic page.
+- **useRouter**: give access to navigation, path parameters etc. `query` method allow us to fetch slug value from url.

 ## Additional info
 - No need to import `React` from react, NextJS will do it behind the scene.